mybest

 The benefit of the V15 Detect is its battery, which can last up to an hour.
 In addition, it has a display on the handle that shows how much time you have left, so you don’t need to worry about it dying suddenly.
 This model is best for people with houses over 2,400 square feet who want to clean it in one go.

-③ Check How Well a Vacuum Sucks up Small Particles, and How It Handles
+Check How Well a Vacuum Suctions Small Particles, and How It Handles

 We recommend going with a Dyson, but some people might not be willing or able to spend that much on a vacuum.
 For this reason, we will show you what to focus on to choose an excellent cordless vacuum within a lower price range.

-Look for a Vacuum That Doesn't Drop Small Debris After Turning It Off
+Look for a Vacuum That Doesn't Drop Small Debris After You Turn It Off

-Look for a Vacuum That Doesn't Drop Small Debris After Turning It Off
+Look for a Vacuum That Doesn't Drop Small Debris After You Turn It Off

 You want the best suction power possible.
 However, our tests showed that no other cordless vacuums could measure up to a Dyson in this regard, so consider this when deciding what other brands to consider.
 Most important is that a vacuum can pick up small debris effectively.

 With several of the products we tested, we saw debris fall from the brush when we lifted it.
 In this case, you’ll have to vacuum it up repeatedly.
 If the brush pushes around large debris, you can remove the attachment and vacuum it up that way.
-We included a post-cleaning picture for each product, so please take a look.
+We included a before and after pictures for each product, so please take a look at them.

-A Vacuum That Turns Easily Is Less of a Hassle to Use
+A Vacuum That Swivels Easily Is Less of a Hassle to Use

-A Vacuum That Turns Easily Is Less of a Hassle to Use
+A Vacuum That Swivels Easily Is Less of a Hassle to Use

 You can’t always go in a straight line when you’re vacuuming.
-Sometimes you need to turn to go around furniture and walls.
-If you can turn the brush with a flick of the wrist, you can clean along the path you want.
-It’s easy to dismiss minor usability factors like this, but when it comes to appliances you use regularly, it’s essential to check this out.
+Sometimes you need to turn your vacuum to go around furniture and walls.
+If you can swivel the nozzle with a flick of the wrist, you can clean along the path you want.
+It’s easy to dismiss minor usability factors like this, but when it comes to appliances you use regularly, it’s essential to check for these.

 Black+Decker Offers Suction Power and Usability at Half the Price of a Dyson